danwatford/docker-postgres-ofbiz/README.md

 This docker compose configuration consists of two containers:

 - a standard postgres container
-- an OFBiz container built using the OpenJDK 8 container image.
+- an OFBiz container built using the Eclipse Temurin JDK 17 container image.

 Several scripts have been created to assist with creating an OFBiz deployment.